Mary Beth Dolin

-Born Mary Elisabeth Brugger, she was educated at Webster College, Saint Louis University, Washington University in St. Louis and the University of Manitoba.
+Born Mary Elisabeth Brugger in Fond du Lac, Wisconsin, she was educated at Webster College, Saint Louis University, Washington University in St. Louis and the University of Manitoba.
 She came to Canada with her husband and children in 1970.
 She held a number of degrees, including a Bachelor of Education, and was a teacher and school administrator before entering political life.
 She served as a member of the Manitoba Teachers' Society, as well as the Manitoba Association of Rights and Liberties.

 Dolin was elected to the Manitoba legislature in the 1981 provincial election in the north-end Winnipeg riding of Kildonan, defeating her Progressive Conservative opponent by more than 2,000 votes.
 On July 19, 1982, she was named Manitoba Minister of Labour and Manpower, with responsibility for the Civil Service Act, the Civil Service Superannuation Act, the Pension Benefits Act and the Public Servants Insurance Act, and well as the minister responsible for the Status of Women.
 Following a cabinet shuffle on November 4, 1983, she retained the Labour portfolio and the Status of Women responsibility, while also becoming the Minister of Urban Affairs.
 As Labour Minister, Dolin conducted the final pension review in Manitoba before 2004.

+Death and legacy

-She left cabinet on January 30, 1985, as a result of a battle with breast cancer.
+She left cabinet on January 30, 1985 following her diagnosis of breast cancer.
 She died shortly thereafter.
+Her husband, Marty Dolin, was elected in a 1985 by-election held in the Kildonan riding following her death.

 The Mary Beth Dolin Meritorious Fire Service Medal was established in her honour in 1988.

-Her husband Marty was elected in a 1985 by-election held in the Kildonan riding following her death.